 In 1990, Indy Investments Company purchased the property.
 From 1990 to 1993, the facility was operated by PWI Environmental, a hazardous materials/spill response contractor.
 The Site was abandoned in 1993.

-Hazardous substances, including endrin, lead, polychlorinated biphenyls, and trichloroethene, are present in tanks, surface soil, subsurface soil, groundwater, and soil gas.
-EPA is planning to conduct a time-critical removal action in 2018 to to remove hazardous substances contained in ASTs; dismantle and decontaminate ASTs; define the nature and extent of contamination in surface soil and concrete; remove contaminated surface soil and concrete; investigate and potentially remove geophysical anomalies; backfill excavated areas; restore vegetative cover; consolidate and package hazardous substances, pollutants and contaminants for transportation and off-site disposal in accordance with the EPA Off-Site Rule; implement post-removal site control measures; and take any other response actions to address any release or threatened release of a hazardous substance, pollutant or contaminant that the EPA On-Scene Coordinator (OSC) determines may pose an imminent and substantial endangerment to the public health or the environment.
+Hazardous substances, including lead, polychlorinated biphenyls, and trichloroethene, were present in tanks, surface soil, subsurface soil, groundwater, and soil gas.
+EPA conducted a time-critical removal action in 2018 to to remove hazardous substances contained in ASTs; dismantle and decontaminate ASTs; define the nature and extent of contamination in surface soil and concrete; remove contaminated surface soil and concrete; investigate and potentially remove geophysical anomalies; backfill excavated areas; restore vegetative cover; consolidate and package hazardous substances, pollutants and contaminants for transportation and off-site disposal in accordance with the EPA Off-Site Rule; implement post-removal site control measures; and take any other response actions to address any release or threatened release of a hazardous substance, pollutant or contaminant that the EPA On-Scene Coordinator (OSC) determines may pose an imminent and substantial endangerment to the public health or the environment.